f-heeger/bioinfomatics-python-scripts/README.md

 #### SingleLevelLineageMap
 Map a NCBI taxonomy ID to specific taxonomic level from the NCBI taxonomy tree.
 Return value will be a list of 3-tuples representing NCBI taxonomy nodes.
 The tuples will contain: rank, taxonomy ID, scientific name
 #### TaxonomyParentMap
-Map a NCBI taxonomy ID to its parent nodes (in the NCBI taxonomy tree) NCBI taxonomy ID.
+Map a NCBI taxonomy ID to its parent node (in the NCBI taxonomy tree) NCBI taxonomy ID.
 #### NuclId2TaxIdMap
 Map the GI number of a NCBI nucleotide record to the according NCBI taxonomy ID
 #### NuclId2SpeciesNameMap
 Map the GI number of a NCBI nucleotide record to scientific name of the according species
 #### CachedNuclId2TaxIdMap
 Map the GI number of a NCBI nucleotide record to the according NCBI taxonomy ID.
 Use a sqlite3 database as persistent cache to reduce requests to NCBI
+#### NcbiTaxonomyTree
+A class representing the tree given by the NCBI taxonomy database.
+If a cache path is given to the constructor a database at this path will be used as persistent cache.
+The object can be initialized by the function with the same name.
+It takes a node.dmp file of the NCBI taxonomy file dump as input.
+This option is only available if a cache is used (otherwise there is no place to store the initialized data).
+Missing data will be loaded directly from the NCBI data base via SOAP request, but only once it is needed.
+The object can be queried for information on the tree with NCBI taxonomy IDs representing a node.
+The function include: parent of a node, full path to the root and lowest common ancestor of two nodes.

 ### UniprotTools
 Collection of tools to query [Uniprot](http://www.uniprot.org/)